aragan/Selindrile-gearswap-mix-combine-Aragan-lua-gearswap/README.md

 add bind to work addon autoitem for auto use medicine for Odyssey nms

-add bind for reset zone time for sortie bosses F/H to calc 3min run away before tpmove or use ja run or bind or kitting
+add bind for reset addon zonetimer for sortie bosses F/H to calc 3min run away before tpmove or use ja run or bind or kitting

 Note: optional : u can install macro all jobs from my web and addons plugin bot to can play smooth and easy and i play with main gameped controller logitech and